Last Updated on June 9, 2021 by Maggie Sutton

 You must be able to comfortably pay your home loan and other debts you may have.
-The general rule is that your mortgage should not be more than 35% of your total wages before taxes, and your total debt (including car loans and student loans) should not be not more than 48% of your total earnings.
+The general rule is that your mortgage should not be more than 35% of your total wages before taxes.
+Also, your total debt should not be not more than 48% of your total earnings.
 If that cannot work with your income, you will need to work and reduce the total amounts you owe before buying a home.

 Save for Down Payment

 Before you get the loan, you will need to save at least 3.5% of the value of your home.
 If your credit score is less than 580, you will most likely need to pay up to 10% of the home value as your down payment.
 There are also many other costs at closing that you will need to prepare for financially to close on your home.

 Your lender will have to check your credit history.
 If you do not pay your other debts on time, you are unlikely to get a loan.
 Make sure that all your bills are paid on time to ensure that your loan is approved.
 The minimum FICO credit score to get an FHA home loan is 580, but bear in mind that your lender might require a higher credit score.
 If you have a low credit score, ensure that you check that your preferred lender accepts that score.
 If you do not know your credit score, you can use online resources to look it up.

 FHA home loans have strict guidelines on the amount you can borrow with the loan.
 The home price range for an FHA approved loan will vary county by county, but FHA loan limits range from $356,362 to $822,375.